OrleansContrib/OrleansShardedStorage/README.md

 It can handle Table Storage and Blob Storage.

-The test application shows an example of the 'reduce pattern' which can be used with this storage sharding to make something exceedingly powerful.
+One of the test applications shows an example of the 'reduce pattern' which can be used with this storage sharding to make something exceedingly powerful.

 # How does it work?